In recent years, the humble notepad, pencil case and pen have experienced an extreme makeover.

 What fancy stationery can tell you about a person

 If your fellow students or work colleagues are buying up big on fancy stationery, it’s probably a sign that they are struggling.

 Whenever I used to go on a ‘stationery shop binge’ it was always because I felt stuck and/or uninspired by my work.
 The words weren’t flowing for an essay and/or I felt mentally overwhelmed by a subject.

 But stationery will never give you a genuine boost in confidence.
 Stationery won’t make you smarter.
 It won’t help you overcome serious writer’s block.

-The only way you get unstuck is by doing the hard yards and nutting out your ideas by writing out your thoughts or mind mapping out your ideas.
+The only way you can get unstuck is by doing the hard yards and nutting out your ideas by writing out your thoughts or mind mapping out your ideas.
 Any paper and pen will do the job.
 As Fiona Scott Norman says, even a napkin will do!

-Finally, an important lesson from Denis Diderot
+An important lesson from 18th century philosopher Denis Diderot

 You might be thinking, “But what about decorating your study space?
 Surely, a nice study space will lead to elevated levels of creativity and productivity?”